 Summer High School Program

-Each year, LLE invites area high school juniors to apply to a summer research program.
+Each February, LLE invites area high school juniors to apply to our summer research program.
 Selected applicants are teamed with staff advisors and spend eight weeks working on individual research projects.
-These projects culminate in a symposium where the students present their findings to family, teachers, and members of the Laboratory's scientific and technical staff.
-Fifteen students participated in 2002, the largest group in the program's fourteen-year history.
+These projects culminate in a symposium where the students present their research findings to family, teachers, and members of the Laboratory’s scientific and technical staff.
+Fifteen students participated in 2003 this is the second year LLE has hosted a group this large.

 The goal of LLE’s Summer High School Research Program is to excite a group of high school students about careers in the areas of science and technology by exposing them to research in a state-of-the-art environment.
 Too often, students are exposed to “research” only through classroom laboratories, which have prescribed procedures and predictable results.
 In LLE’s summer program, the students experience many of the trials, tribulations, and rewards of scientific research.
 By participating in research in a real environment, the students often become more excited about careers in science and technology.
 In addition, LLE gains from the contributions of the many highly talented students who are attracted to the program.